saiftynet/ASCIILOSCOPE/README.md

 * Manual scale and offset adjustment (partly done in v0.02)
 * Manual sample rate adjustment      (done in v0.02)
 * Autoscaling is already implemented (in v0.02 can now be triggered any time)
 * Drift adjustment
+* Colour
-* Multiple traces
+* Multiple independent traces
 * Triggers and Storage modes
 * Freeze frame
 * Export data to CSV and graphically to SVG
 * Data anaylsis